siddharth-mavani/PoS-Tagger/README.md

    - Test the model on the test dataset.
    - Perform inference on new sentences to predict PoS tags.

-Here's an updated section to include in the README, covering the model architecture and the flow of data dimensions:

 ## Model Architecture

 1. **Embedding Layer**: